How to install POV-Ray 3.7 under Ubuntu 19.10|

 cp /etc/povray/3.7/povray* ~/.povray/3.7/

 You should now be able to use the command line version of POV-Ray, by just typing the command:

 which should give you an error message stating that "No input file provided".

 Tips and tricks

 • One of the advantages of the command line version of POV-Ray is the ability to render multiple renders simultaneously by opening extra Terminal windows and launching new renders from those extra windows.
-Of course you'll get a speed penalty, your computing power gets divided by the number of renders you'll be having simultaneously!
+Of course you will get a speed penalty, your computing power gets divided by the number of renders you will be having simultaneously!

 • You can also batch render!
 Just type:

 substituting render_one.ini and render_two.ini with your own to be rendered filenames.
 The second render will start the very moment the first has finished!

 • Should you need to pause a render, then use the following command, in another Terminal window: